-The newest version of Google Identity Toolkit has been released as Firebase Authentication.
-It includes upgraded client SDKs, open source UI libraries, session management and integrated email sending service for forgotten password flows.
+The newest version of Google Identity Toolkit has been released as Google Cloud's Identity Platform and Firebase Authentication.
+These products include upgraded client SDKs, open source UI libraries, session management and integrated email sending service for forgotten password flows.

 From the project drop-down, select an existing